stanpratama/Python-Practice/README.md

 `iterator_generator.ipynb`

 This file stored all iterator and generator exercise.
 In this section, we look deeper into how loop mechanism work by learning about iterator, also using generator and its expressions.

+## Decorators

+`decorators.ipynb`

+This section discuss about high order function, and create/modify decorators.